alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 twitterbot
 duckduckbot
 curl
-yandex
 ...
 ```

-What we need is to find any of those tokens in a user agent and, if there's a match, filter the request out as it comes from a bot.
+All we need is to find any of those tokens in a user agent and, if there's a match, filter the request out as it comes from a bot.

-The feature is used in few high-load systems like [Real-time bidding](https://en.wikipedia.org/wiki/Real-time_bidding), [Ad serving](https://en.wikipedia.org/wiki/Ad_serving), etc. This is all about. banners (sigh).
+The feature is used in few high-load systems like [Real-time bidding](https://en.wikipedia.org/wiki/Real-time_bidding), [Ad serving](https://en.wikipedia.org/wiki/Ad_serving) and some others.
+This is all about banners (sigh).